amackera/amackera.github.io/content/_index.md

-Over the last 25+ years, I've shipped code in almost a dozen programming languages, worked with some truly exceptional people, built software that's been downloaded billions of times, and had a absolute blast solving hard problems.
+Over the last 25+ years, I've shipped code in almost a dozen programming languages, worked with some truly exceptional people, built software that's been downloaded billions of times, and had an absolute blast solving hard problems.

 ![Anson](IMG_1740-med.png#small "Anson")